standardebooks/manual/8-typography.rst

 #.	:string:`OK` is set without periods or spaces.
 It is not an abbreviation.

+#.	:string:`MS.` and `MSS.` are abbreviations but not initialisms.
+Unlike almost all other abbreviations, they are in all caps and end in a period.

 #.
 When an abbreviation contains a terminal period, its :html:`<abbr>` element has the additional :value:`eoc` class (End of Clause) if the terminal period is also the last period in clause.
 Such sentences do not have two consecutive periods.

 	.. code:: html